 Thanks to lightweight materials such as aluminum and even some carbon fiber in the construction of the mostly-steel vehicle, engineers should be able to shed close to 650 pounds compared to the curb weight of the current Q7, which tips the scales at more than 5,300 pounds in its lightest form.

-In the engine department, the U.S. market should have access to 3.0- and 4.0-liter TFSI units and a 3.0-liter TDI.
+In the powertrain department, the U.S. market should have access to 3.0- and 4.0-liter TFSI units and a 3.0-liter TDI.
 As mentioned, a plug-in hybrid option will be available for the first time.
 In the U.S., this will be a gasoline-electric drivetrain but in other markets Audi may offer an even more frugal diesel-electric setup.
-We could also see a sporty 'S Q7' launched for the first time.
-The prototype in the latest photos has a set of quad-exhaust tips.
+We will also see a sporty 'SQ7' launched for the first time; some of the earlier prototypes had a set of quad-exhaust tips.
 The SQ7 is tipped to receive a high-performance diesel engine complete with an electrically-driven turbocharger.

 Stay tuned for the reveal of the 2016 Audi Q7 in the coming months.